biolink/biolink-model/docs/index.md

     * [SequenceVariantModulatesTreatmentAssociation](SequenceVariantModulatesTreatmentAssociation.md) - An association between a sequence variant and a treatment or health intervention.
 The treatment object itself encompasses both the disease and the drug used.
     * [VariantToDiseaseAssociation](VariantToDiseaseAssociation.md)
        * [VariantAsAModelOfDiseaseAssociation](VariantAsAModelOfDiseaseAssociation.md)
+    * [VariantToGeneAssociation](VariantToGeneAssociation.md) - An association between a variant and a gene, where the variant has a genetic association with the gene (i.e. is in linkage disequilibrium)
+       * [VariantToGeneExpressionAssociation](VariantToGeneExpressionAssociation.md) - An association between a variant and expression of a gene (i.e. e-QTL)
     * [VariantToPhenotypicFeatureAssociation](VariantToPhenotypicFeatureAssociation.md)
     * [VariantToPopulationAssociation](VariantToPopulationAssociation.md) - An association between a variant and a population, where the variant has particular frequency in the population
  * [Behavior](Behavior.md)